Using story-telling to imagine the complex web of relations between humans and marine life

-Kelp Kulture is a speaker series co-created by members of a UCLA grant program with the intention of building conversation around the invaluable kelp forest ecosystem and its intricate links to various cultures, professions, and academia.
-Each quarter we host talks with speakers from different backgrounds connected through a common thread: kelp.
-The question we seek to answer: how many different ways can we look at the kelp forest to better understand our involvement with this habitat and its abundant resources?
+Kelp Kulture is a monthly interdisciplinary speaker series.
+The team consists of researchers from the Molecular, Cellular, and Developmental Biology (MCDB), Law, and Art departments at UCLA.
+The intention is to build interdisciplinary conversation around the invaluable kelp forest ecosystem and its intricate links to various cultures, professions, and academia.
+Each quarter Kelp Kulture hosts talks with speakers from different backgrounds seeking to contextualize our involvement with this habitat and its abundant resources.

 Prof. Siobhan Braybrook